 - Bhetki Fish: 750 g (boneless; cut into 10 pieces)

 - Thread: as required (toothpick can also be used)

 - Wash Bhetki fish chunks and rub Lemon Juice and half of the salt to fish pieces and leave those for 1 hour.

-- Make a thick paste of Mustard Seed by adding little salt and strain that paste through a strainer.
+- Make a thick paste of Mustard Seed by adding a little salt.

 - Marinade fish chunks with this paste and give those an overnight stand (5-6 hours).
 This step is important to get super soft Paturi.

 - Take the bowl full of marinated fish out of the refrigerator at least one hour before cooking.